amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. code-block:: javascript

   {
-      // Type of check that output this suggestion.
+      // The check originating this suggestion.
       "check": "wallace.uncomparables",

-      // Message to describe the suggestion.
+      // Message describing the suggestion.
       "message": "Comparison of an uncomparable: 'unique' can not be compared.",

-      // The person or organization giving the suggestion.
+      // The source of the suggestion.
       "source": "David Foster Wallace"

-      // URL pointing to the source material.
+      // URL pointing to source material.
       "source_url": "http://www.telegraph.co.uk/a/9715551"

       // Line where the error starts.